mnjsngh/Magento-Extensions/Magento2 Extensions/Magento2 Customers who viewed this also viewed/app/code/Manojsingh/Whoalsoview/README.md

 This extension will suggest your site visitors with products which were mostly seen by other customers.
 These suggestions display on product pages that are based on the current product.

-The settings is under Stores->Configuration->MANOJ SINGH->Customer Who Viewed This Item Also Viewed
+The settings is under Stores->Configuration->MANOJ SINGH->Customer Who Viewed This Item Also Viewed.

 The options are:

 1. Enabled:- You can enable or disable extension by selecting Yes/No options.

 2. Title:- You can customize the block heading with your own choice.
 It is required field with Magento default validation.